ProfLehman/cs415_fall_2025/sql/sql_05_notes.md

 -- use the database with your last name to create tables

 -- create database_name;
--- drop database;
+-- drop database database_name;

 -- see SQL create
 -- show create table_name

--- drop table_name
+-- drop table table_name